skytreader/PyGame-Objects/README.md

 `components` houses the main framework. `sample_sprites` contains the sprites I used for the test and demo files. `tests` contains, well, tests.

+Since I tried to follow PEP 328, it may not be that straightforward to run the tests.
+For convenience, navigate to the `runscripts` directory, pick the test (as directories) you would like to run, and execute the runscripts from there.

 The tests were written after every feature I finished.
 The tests are a mix of demos and unit tests.
 Every now and then, I also write some mini-games to compile demonstrations of some feature I'm working on.